Textualize/textual/docs/how-to/package-with-hatch.md

 # Package a Textual app with Hatch

-Python apps may be distributed via [PyPi](https://pypi.org/) so they can be installed via `pip`.
+Python apps may be distributed via [PyPI](https://pypi.org/) so they can be installed via `pip`.
 This is known as *packaging*.
 The packaging process for Textual apps is much the same as any Python library, with the additional requirement that we can launch our app from the command line.

 !!! tip

-    An alternative to packaging your app is to turn it in to a web application with [textual-web](https://github.com/Textualize/textual-web).
+    An alternative to packaging your app is to turn it into a web application with [textual-web](https://github.com/Textualize/textual-web).

-In this How-To we will cover how to use [Hatch](https://github.com/pypa/hatch) to package an example application.
+In this How To we will cover how to use [Hatch](https://github.com/pypa/hatch) to package an example application.

 Hatch is a *build tool*.
 There are other build tools, such as [Poetry](https://python-poetry.org/).